MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 You can download a list in Fraud Protection and then view it in any text editor.

 - To download a list, select the list you want and click **Download**.
-Then click the icon in the left corner of the Fraud Protection window to view the list.
+Then click the icon in the bottom left corner of browser to view the list.

 - To download multiple lists, select the lists you want to download, and then click **Download**.